shbatm/MMM-RTSPStream/README.md

 > :warning: This module is no longer being actively developed.
 I will accept PRs and leave the repo active, but will not be directly supporting any issues.
 If anyone is interested in assuming ownership of the module, please contact @shbatm. :warning:
 >
 > Why?
+>
 > - I am no longer using this module on my own mirror.
 After several years, I found that I use the snapshots much more frequently than I streamed the actual cameras, which can be performed by much simpler modules and methods.
 To enable streaming, WebRTC (like [MMM-HomeAssistant-WebRTC](https://github.com/Anonym-tsk/MMM-HomeAssistant-WebRTC)) is a newer and better standard with much lower server overhead and latency for delivering RTSP Streams to the frontend than any of the options used here, in the future, this will be the method  I focus on and I will not try to shoehorn another technology into this module.
 > - Update 5-Oct-2022: See alternative module [MMM-RTSPtoWeb](https://github.com/shbatm/MMM-RTSPtoWeb) for a drastically simplified module relying on WebRTC and a backend server.

-### Features:
+## Features

-* Supports single or multiple camera streams/snapshots
+- Supports single or multiple camera streams/snapshots
-* For multiple streams: supports rotating through streams in a single window or displaying multiple windows (with customizeable layout)
+- For multiple streams: supports rotating through streams in a single window or displaying multiple windows (with customizeable layout)
-* Supports fetching snapshots from a file or url when not actively streaming
+- Supports fetching snapshots from a file or url when not actively streaming
-* Flexible configurations to limit resource use on Raspberry Pi --
+- Flexible configurations to limit resource use on Raspberry Pi --
   - Stops all streams when module is hidden
   - Option for AutoPlay or manual starting of stream
   - Plays one or all streams (when displaying multiple)
   - *Note:* 3 simultaneous streams on a RaspberryPi 3 is about the limit for usability.
-* Support for [MMM-KeyBindings](https://github.com/shbatm/MMM-KeyBindings) module for Play/Pause Remote Control and navigation of multiple streams
+- Support for [MMM-KeyBindings](https://github.com/shbatm/MMM-KeyBindings) module for Play/Pause Remote Control and navigation of multiple streams
-* Hardware-Accelerated Playback on the main screen, with option to use software playback on a remote browser window.
+- Hardware-Accelerated Playback on the main screen, with option to use software playback on a remote browser window.
-* When using `omxplayer` or `vlc`, double-clicking the play button (or longpressing PlayPause key if using MMM-KeyBindings) will play the video fullscreen.
+- When using `omxplayer` or `vlc`, double-clicking the play button (or longpressing PlayPause key if using MMM-KeyBindings) will play the video fullscreen.
 Click anywhere once (or Pause with MMM-KeyBindings) to exit.

-### Dependencies:
+## Dependencies

-* The following packages are required for the module to function fully and the installer will attempt to install them with `apt`:
+- The following packages are required for the module to function fully and the installer will attempt to install them with `apt`:
-    * `ffmpeg`, `omxplayer`, `vlc`, `devilspie2`, `wmctrl`
+  - `ffmpeg`, `omxplayer`, `vlc`, `devilspie2`, `wmctrl`
-* For hardware-accelerated streaming, `vlc` or `omxplayer` is required.
+- For hardware-accelerated streaming, `vlc` or `omxplayer` is required.
-* For manipulating VLC's windows, `devilspie2` and `wmctrl` are used.
+- For manipulating VLC's windows, `devilspie2` and `wmctrl` are used.
-* For software-decoded streaming and/or remote browser viewing:
+- For software-decoded streaming and/or remote browser viewing:
   - Requires `jsmpeg` for front-end display of stream.
   - Requires `node-rtsp-stream-es6` Node.js module and `ffmpeg` for backend.
   - Video flow using `'ffmpeg'`: Camera RTSP Stream → `ffmpeg` pre-processor → MM module's `node_helper.js` (via `node-rtsp-stream-es6`) → Web Socket (`ws`) → MagicMirror² (via `jsmpeg`)

-## Screenshot:
+## Screenshot

 ![](screenshot.png)

-## Installation:
+## Installation

 ### Quick install

 If you followed the default installation instructions for the [MagicMirror²](https://github.com/MichMich/MagicMirror) project, you should be able to use the automatic installer.
 The following command will download the installer and execute it:

 ```bash
 bash -c "$(curl -s https://raw.githubusercontent.com/shbatm/MMM-RTSPStream/master/scripts/installer.sh)"
 ```

-## Updating after a Module Update:
+## Updating after a Module Update

 Re-run the installation script above, or do the following: